How to Manage and Keep Freelance Clients

 So how do you build a great relationship with your client?
 Start by choosing the right clients.
-Let’s face, it’ll never work out with some clients.
+Let’s face it, it’ll never work out with some clients.
 And that’s alright.
 Find a client whose agenda and work style matches your own.
 You’ll thank me later.

 Keep in regular contact.
 Provide your clients with status updates and progress reports on the projects you are working on.
 Keep them in the loop and ask for their input.
 It makes them feel like they are a priority.

 Some clients don’t like the constant updates, only when a project is complete.
 But others like daily updates.
 You need to figure out the ideal communication pattern of your client, and adhere to that.

 Here are a few other communication tactics to consider with freelance clients.

 Set clear boundaries.
 This is best done when you are just starting out with a new client.
 If you don’t work on weekends for example, let them know well in advance.
 Inform them of the times you can be reached and provide the correct contact information.
 There is nothing as frustrating for a client as failing to reach you when they need you.

 Be human.
 Your clients are people too with distinct personalities.
 Learn as much as you can about them.
 It’s okay to be friendly.
 Learn about their story, their struggles, and aspirations.
 Apart from deepening the relationship, it’s also help you serve their business needs better.
 Building a rapport at the beginning of the relationship is critical to a successful freelancer-client relationship.

 Provide access to your network.
 You have a network of fellow freelancers and friends that can include designers, programmers, writers, social media ninjas, etc. A client may need something done but won’t have the time to outsource it on their own.
 Connect them with your contacts to solve their problem.
 Don’t do this expecting anything in return.
 But believe you me, it will open other avenues for you.